Weather-Induced Extremes Digital Twin Series

 HDA_STAC_ENDPOINT="https://hda.data.destination-earth.eu/stac/v2"

-Extreme DT data is available for specific time ranges (last 14 days) around the current date.
+Extreme DT data is available only within specific time windows — namely, the last 15 days relative to the current date.

 # Get the current date and time in UTC